wiktor-falek/flashcards/backend/README.md

 # Auth
+TODO: specify min and max length for body/params

 ## POST `/auth/login`
-Authenticates an user, creates sessionId and sets a cookie with sessionId and username
+Authenticates an user, creates sessionId and sends cookie with sessionId and username
 ### Body
 ```